Alexandru Papadopol-Calimah: Minister and polemicist

+Cuza loyalist, Junimist, and academician

-Papadopol-Calimah had returned to active politics before the election of November, and proudly informed the exiled Domnitor of his success in the race of Tecuci, where he took a unanimous vote in the Second College—an expression of Tecuci's loyalty to Cuza.
+Papadopol-Calimah had returned to active politics before the election of November 1866, and proudly informed the exiled Domnitor of his success in the race of Tecuci, where he took a unanimous vote in the Second College—an expression of Tecuci's loyalty to Cuza.
 In Chamber, he rallied with the center-left, and as such helped topple Ion Ghica's cabinet, which had refused to provide funds for public celebration marking the 1859 union.
 While pursuing his activities in government, Papadopol-Calimah had joined a cultural club known as Junimea.
 The exact dating of his first presence there is disputed, and hinges on the accuracy of claims advanced by Junimea co-founder Vasile Pogor; Pogor argues that Papadopol-Calimah was there for the first-ever meeting, which he dates to autumn 1863.
 Junimist Nicolae Gane also places Papadopol-Calimah among the early members, noting that he attended sessions held in Bucharest, long before the club has been more firmly established in Iași.
 In a letter he addressed to Cuza in early 1867, Papadopol-Calimah again reported that he intended to withdraw from public life altogether, and only serve Romanians as a political historian; he planned to write "our critical history from 1859 to that night of February 10/11 1866"—though he never did.
 Necula believes that his enduring popularity made him a sought-after presence in government under the new regime, leading to his appointment as Dimitrie Ghica's Minister of Culture and Public Instruction.
 He only served for eight days, from November 16 to November 24, 1868.

 As noted by literary historian Augustin Z. N. Pop, Kogălniceanu, as Ghica's head of Internal Affairs, was largely responsible for prolonging Papadopol-Calimah's career in politics, as one of several favorites of his, "patriots known primarily for their revolutionary work and their guaranteed honesty".
 As early as June 1867, Kogălniceanu had attempted to coax his friend into taking hold of the Culture Ministry, thereafter insisting that he should not resign.
 The acceptance of a ministerial office also implied that Papadopol-Calimah was no longer a fully committed champion of the Cuzist cause, being charmed into compliance by a new Domnitor, the Prussian-born Carol of Hohenzollern.
 During the legislative election of March 1869, he ran and won as a government candidate for the Assembly of Deputies in Tecuci County, replacing Constantin Grădișteanu (in January, he had won the primary against Nicolae Hagi Nicola).
 He now rallied more closely with Junimea, which now doubled as a right-wing political faction, and which he followed in and out of the Conservative Party.